moore3930/moore3930.github.io/personal/phd_life.md

 19. Watch a really great drama - BRUSH UP LIFE! [🕊](life/19.png) (8th, Jan 2024)
 20. Went to Paris to see the idol of my youth, Jay Chou, in concert. [🎤](life/20.jpg) (13th, Jan 2024)
 21. I lost my camera that accompanied me for a long way in the last three years.
 I hate Paris thieves.
 Here is its last shot. [📷](../galary/Pairs/21.jpg) (15th, Jan 2024)
+22. Submitted my second paper that is the one I am proud of. [📖](https://arxiv.org/pdf/2401.12413.pdf) (15th, Feb 2024)
+23. Joined Amsterdam winter school and slept over nearly all lectures.
+Met some new and old friends. [😪](https://amsterdam-fomo.github.io/#speakers) (12th, March 2024)
+24. Flied Malta for EACL (vacation)! [⛱️](life/24.jpg).
+(17th, March 2024)